sirmacik/trustcrypto.github.io/pages/mydoc/faq.md

                         </div>
                         <div id="collapseNine" class="panel-collapse collapse">
                             <div class="panel-body">
                                 We have designed OnlyKey to be as transparent as possible.
-You can load our firmware, review the source, or write your own firmware.
+The firmware and applications are open source and can be reviewed <a href="https://github.com/trustcrypto" target="_blank">here.</a>.
 Here are some of the features that allow you validate that there is no backdoor or tampering has occurred.<br><br>

 1) Hardware - By having a clear coat on the electronics you can actually see the hardware and would be able to see a hardware type of backdoor.<br><br>